Marcia Henderson: Television

 Henderson's first regular role on TV was playing Kathleen Anderson on The Aldrich Family.
 In 1951, she co-starred in Two Girls Named Smith, a 30-minute program broadcast on Saturdays on ABC.
 She co-starred with Peter Lawford in Dear Phoebe, a situation comedy on NBC in 1954–1955.
 Henderson had a lead guest role in a 1958 episode of The Restless Gun, with John Payne in the title role.

-In 1959 she appeared on TV, with Gene Barry in Bat Masterson and with Steve McQueen in an episode of Wanted Dead or Alive called "The Hostage.".
+In 1959 she played secretary and personal assistant Dorothy Brown in the short-lived series World of Giants with co-stars Marshall Thompson and Arthur Franz, and appeared with Gene Barry in Bat Masterson, with Steve McQueen in an episode of Wanted Dead or Alive called "The Hostage", and with Henry Fonda in The Deputy, episode "The Silent Gun".

 Film

 Henderson had featured roles in the 1953 dramas Thunder Bay starring James Stewart and All I Desire starring Barbara Stanwyck.
-She then had co-star billing in Back to God's Country, opposite Rock Hudson, and The Glass Web with Edward G. Robinson that same year.
+She then had co-star billing in Back to God's Country with Rock Hudson, and The Glass Web with Edward G. Robinson the same year.

 In 1954, she was one of the stars of the drama Naked Alibi along with Sterling Hayden, then two years later in a western, Canyon River.
-One of her final films, 1962's Deadly Duo, featured Henderson playing dual roles as twins.
+One of her later films, 1962's Deadly Duo, featured Henderson playing dual roles as twins.